 Our Spay/Neuter Clinic Saves Lives

-Please note that we are currently accepting very limited public clinic appointments.
-At this time, we are severely understaffed and overbooked.
-Please see our list of local low cost vet/vaccine clinics or local low cost spay/neuter clinics for alternative options if needed.
-We will update our availabilities as we are able to — June, 2025.
+Please note that we are currently making limited public clinic appointments for cats only.
+Please see our list of local medical, vaccine, and spay-neuter clinics for alternative options if needed.
+We will update our availabilities as soon as we are able to offer more appointments.

 AnimalKind was founded with the goal of building a no-kill community.
 Reducing the overpopulation of cats and dogs through spay/neuter is the single most effective way to accomplish this mission.

-A puppy or kitten can have her first litter at 6 months old.
-Dogs can have two, up to three litters a year while cats can have two-four litters a year.
-For dogs, that’s anywhere from 1-12 puppies a litter.
-For cats, that number can be 3-6 per litter.
+A kitten can have her first litter at 6 months old and cats can have two to four litters a year.
+Cats can have between 3 and 6 kittens per litter.
 However, once those babies reach 6 months, they too can start producing litters.

 It’s estimated that one un-spayed female cat and her offspring can produce nearly 5000 kittens in 7 years!
 That’s why spay and neuter are so critical.
 Without it, overpopulation of unwanted animals will continue to be out of control and too many kittens ending up dying from sickness, starvation, the elements and/or euthanasia in shelters — because there are NOT enough homes for ALL of them!